diskuv/dk/docs/SPECIFICATION.md

 Converts a Lua value to JSON:

 - `nil` values are not printed
+- `json.null` values are encoded as JSON null

 If `indent` is truthy then the JSON is pretty-printed.